microsoft/samples-for-ai/examples/keras/Progressive growing of GANs/README.md

 ### 5. Using main.py (optional)

 We provide **main.py** for remote training for Visual Stdio or Visual Stdio Code users.
-So you can directely start the training process using command line or VS Debugger, which will be convenient in remote job submission.
+So you can directly start the training process using command line or VS Debugger, which will be convenient in remote job submission.

 ```
 $ python3 main.py 	--data_dir = <dataset h5 file directory> 	\